rosiegrant/answers-product-search-core/README.md

 1. Clone Repo
 2. Run `npm install`
-3. Run `npm intall "../answers-core"` (answers-core most be the same folder as the root repo - so answers-core and answers-product-search-core are in the same parent folder)
+3. Run `npm install "../answers-core"` (answers-core most be the same folder as the root repo - so answers-core and answers-product-search-core are in the same parent folder)
 4. Run `npm start`